The Greatest Roulette Wins of All Time

 Next up is a group of people, not an individual.
 Two unnamed men and a woman utilized a laser scanner in a mobile phone to win $1.7 million on a roulette table at Ritz Hotel & Casino in London in 2004.

 You must consider yourself a lucky man when you are a billionaire tycoon.
-Well, Sir Philip Green felt he can get ever luckier and made no mistake when he hit the luxurious Les Ambassadeur’s Club Casino in Mayfair, London in 2004.
+Sir Philip Green felt he could get ever more fortunate and made no mistake when he hit the luxurious Les Ambassadeur’s Club Casino in Mayfair, London, in 2004.

 Billy Walters is one of the most famous sports bettors in Las Vegas.
 He is also known for extraordinary adventures at roulette tables back in the 1980s.

 He gathered a team to chase biased roulette wheels all over Sin City and Atlantic City.
 His accomplices went from one casino to another in search of defects.
-They recognized a pattern at Caesars Atlantic City, but they did not allow him a $2 million freeze-out.
+Finally, they recognized a pattern at Caesars Atlantic City, but they did not allow him a $2 million freeze-out.

-What is the largest win per spin ever documented?
+What is the greatest roulette win per spin ever documented?

-The biggest roulette win of all time occurred in 2017 when a Brazilian businessman Pedro Grendene Bartelle won $3.5 million by betting $35,000 on and around number 32 in Punta del Este, Uruguay.
+The greatest roulette win of all time occurred in 2017 when a Brazilian businessman Pedro Grendene Bartelle won $3.5 million by betting $35,000 on and around number 32 in Punta del Este, Uruguay.